reyna-abhyankar/cognify/docs/source/user_guide/quickstart.rst

 2.1 Register evaluator
 ^^^^^^^^^^^^^^^^^^^^^^

 Cognify evaluates your workflow throughout its optimization.
 To tell Cognify how you want it to be evaluated, you need to define the evaluator.
 Cognify provides several common evaluator implementation.
-If you choose one of them, you can simply import from ``cognify.metric``.
+If you choose one of them, you can simply import them from ``cognify.hub.evaluators``.
 In this example, we use the ``F1`` score to quantify the similarity between the predicted answer and the ground truth.
 Cognify already provides an implementation of this metric.
 So the evaluator looks like this:

 .. code-block:: python

    import cognify

-   metric = cognify.metric.f1_score_str
+   from cognify.hub.evaluators import f1_score_str

    @cognify.register_evaluator
    def evaluate_answer(answer, label):
-      return metric(answer, label)
+      return f1_score_str(answer, label)

 Read more about the evaluator :ref:`here <cognify_tutorials_evaluator>`.